 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Sessions are £45 and last for 50 minutes.

 Concessions may be available - please ask if you feel these apply.

 I have availability on weekdays and evenings.

-Sessions are held in a comfortable, private counselling room in St Pancras, Chichester.
+Sessions are held in a comfortable, private counselling room in Southbourne, West Sussex.

-Free car parking available at all times with bus route and train links nearby.
+Free on street car parking available at all times with bus route and train links nearby.